<< Yesterday

 1929 In a doubleheader played at Philadelphia's Baker Bowl, the Dodgers and Phillies teams combine to score a record fifty runs when the visitors outlast the home team, 20-16, before dropping an 8-6 decision in the nightcap.
 Brooklyn's Johnny Frederick crosses the plate five times in the opener, giving him the major league mark of scoring eight runs in two consecutive games.

 1929 After two consecutive slugfests, Philadelphia beats Brooklyn, 8-6, at the Baker Bowl.
-The Phillies and Dodgers combined to score 88 runs in a four-game series, establishing a record that will last until 2019, when the Rockies and Padres tally 92 times in gravity-friendly Coors Field.
+The Phillies and Dodgers scored 88 runs in a four-game series, establishing a record that will last until 2019 when the Rockies and Padres tally 92 times in gravity-friendly Coors Field.

 • May 16: PHI 7, BRO 4